jayh92/DrinkMate/README.md

 - 2/26/14: RandomActivity is now selecting random drink from Database information
 - 3/05/14: Tabs have been implemented, multi selection spinner for search is working, moved functionality from removed activity classes into more light weight classes.
 - 3/06/14: Added more tests to BacCalculator, added default "m" and "f" constructors to BacCalculator.java
+- 3/15/14: Attempts to get open source sensor simulator failed to launch, porting to device necessary for testing "shake" functionality.
+- 4/01/14: Port to device troubles with visual assets.
+Changed "drawable" ImageViews to TextViews for screen compatability
+- 4/12/14: Porting to device and "shake" test to get a random drink is up and running
+- 4/15/14: Modifications to database necessary current implementation will work but is clunky.

 | TESTING |